nidajavedse/ECommerceManagementSystem/README.md

 ### 2. Interact with API Endpoints
 - Use appropriate HTTP requests (e.g., using tool like Postman) to interact with the provided API endpoints.
-- Refer to the [API documentation](#api-endpoints) for details on request and response formats for each endpoint.
+- Refer to the API Endpoints section for details on request and response formats for each endpoint.

 ### 3. Configure Application Properties